Zhuagenborn/Plants-vs.-Zombies-Online-Battle/docs/Key Data and Functions.md

     /**
      * @brief The item ID.
+     *
      * @details
-     * If the type of the slot is zombie, this field is equal to the zombie ID plus 0x3C.
+     * If the type of the slot is zombie, this field is equal to the zombie ID plus @p 0x3C.
      * If the type of the slot is plant, this field is equal to the plant ID.
      *
      * @par Offset
-     * 0x34
+     * @p 0x34
      */
     std::int32_t id;
 };